addu390/addu390.github.io/_posts/2022-06-26-reinvent-the-wheel.md

 - Choose an external library where at least half the features the library has to offer are useful to the project.
 - Lastly, a relatively unknown library only if you are familiar with the source code to maintain it yourself.

 It's all a balancing act.
 But the point is that just blindly saying, "Code reuse good!
-Reinventing wheel bad" is a dangerous and dogmatic.
+Reinventing wheel bad" is dangerous and dogmatic.
 The benefits of leveraging third-party code must be weighed against the disadvantages of introducing dependencies.

 ## References